mohammedzamakhan/toddmotto.github.io/_posts/2015-10-27-walkthrough-to-upgrade-an-angular-1-component-to-angular-2.md

 {% endhighlight %}

-##### Angular 2
+##### Angular

-We're going to actually create the Angular 2 application component in ES5, there will be no ES6 and TypeScript because this will let you write Angular 2 in the browser with ease, and also the final working example is using ES5 running in JSFiddle.
+We're going to actually create the Angular application component in ES5, there will be no ES6 and TypeScript because this will let you write Angular in the browser with ease, and also the final working example is using ES5 running in JSFiddle.

 There will, however, be the TypeScript/ES6 example at the end to demonstrate the full migration from 1.x to ES5, then the final ES6 + TypeScript solution.

-First we need to include Angular 2, I'm not going to `npm install` or mess about installing dependencies, how-to steps are on the [angular.io](https://angular.io/docs/ts/latest/quickstart.html) website.
-Let's get up and running and learn the framework basics and migrate our Angular 1.x app.
+First we need to include Angular, I'm not going to `npm install` or mess about installing dependencies, how-to steps are on the [angular.io](https://angular.io/docs/ts/latest/quickstart.html) website.
+Let's get up and running and learn the framework basics and migrate our AngularJS app.

-First, we need to include Angular 2 in the `<head>`, you'll notice I'm using `angular2.sfx.dev.js` from version `2.0.0-alpha.44`.
+First, we need to include Angular in the `<head>`; you'll notice I'm using `angular2.sfx.dev.js` from version `2.0.0-alpha.44`.
 This `.sfx.` means it's the self-executing bundled version, targeted at ES5 use without System loader polyfills, so we don't need to add `System.js` to our project.

 {% highlight html %}
 <!doctype html>